yasgreen93/CV/README.md

 ## Yasmin Green

 I am a former forensic scientist, and am excited to start career as a web developer with a drive for learning.
 I attended Makers Academy studying web development as I love being creative and solving problems.
 In those twelve weeks I developed a passion in test-driven, clean and refactored code, object-orientated design, Nutella and ping pong.
-I am searching for a junior developer job with opportunities to learn, a fun atmosphere and also some more ping pong.
+I am searching for a junior developer job with opportunities to learn, a fun atmosphere and some more ping pong.

 ## Skills